king-mork/Spring-System-Assignment/README.md

 # Spring System Assignment

-This repo contains my submission for the second assignment from UVic's CSC473 w/ Brandon Haworth.
+This repo contains my submission for an animation assignment.

 The base template of the assignment and sample input was provided by Brandon Haworth.